My Top Tips To Set Up Your Work Desk Properly

 Similar to sitting, when we stand we don’t want to over-arch or round out our low back.
 Think of standing upright, shoulders pulled back and in line with our hips.
-Gently tighten abdominal muscles by pulling belly button inwards to your spine.
+You may try to shift your weight slightly forward so pressure is evenly through your feet rather than hanging on your heels or slouching.
 Also, avoid shifting your weight to one side so that all our core, hip, and leg muscles are working evenly while we maintain our standing position.

 Ideally, you can alternate between sitting and standing at your desk every 20-30 minutes each hour, and take 1-2 minutes walking breaks to keep your body moving.

 For more information regarding back pain, neck pain, or ways to relieve them, request a copy of one of our ebooks or shoot us an email today!